TrevorGHSeay/goto-Toggle/Scopes.md

 But what does all this jibber-jabber mean?
 Well, for starters, it goes to show that you already understand coding on a fundamental level; and that level is logic.

-Keeping in mind that (ordinarily) computers are literal slaves that will do exactly as asked - no more, and no less.
-This is to say that, as outline above, only particular 'arguments' are performed at certain times, and the timing is also mostly up to you.
+Keeping in mind that (ordinarily) computers are literal slaves that will do exactly as asked - no more, and no less - so only particular 'arguments' are performed at certain times, and the timing is also mostly up to you.
 So why are you learning all this first?

 The answer to this question is in how we learn.
-In many cases I've seen programmers attempt to learn variable manipulation, method creation or even event raising first, without first knowing what they're doing or why it works.
+In a few cases I've seen programmers attempt to learn variable manipulation, method creation or even event raising first, without first knowing what they're doing or why it works.
 This is why I'm going to run through scoping as briefly as I can: so as to give the reader a "heads-up" for the termage, perspective and mindframe that I myself use to visualize a program before creating it.

 So we know that scopes are kinda like guidelines, but that isn't saying much.
 To understand most C# code, you should first be aware of the most common scopes found at an elemental level: